Harvington School: History

 At the start of the Second World War, the school evacuated once again to Barton-on-Sea, and sold two of its four buildings to Middlesex County Council.
 In September 1940, Harvington School re-opened under new leadership.
 Florence Watson, who had remained headmistress for 48 years, and Chrystabel Watson announced that they would retire.
 The Watson sisters were replaced by two new principals, Mrs. H. K. M. Turner and Miss E. E. Emerton, who had both worked at the school for many years.
 Harvington School continued its boarding and day school for girls, while also introducing "a preparatory department for little boys and girls".
 However, it discontinued its domestic science programme.

 After the war ended, Harvginton became a day school only.
 Frances M. Smith became headmistress in 1956.
 When Smith retired in 1970, she told the Middlesex County Times and Gazette that the school had been "saved" by parents who formed the Harvington School Educational Trust to raise money to purchase the school.
 The trust was formed under the guidance of Colonel Desmond Cable, an Ealing resident.
 Alan Gillett, a former pupil, became chairman of the board of governors starting in 1984.

 The deputy head and former mayor of Ealing, Anita Fookes, took over as headteacher in 1988.
 In October 1990, the school celebrated its 100th anniversary with a centenary exhibition of school memorabilia and photographs, as well as an old girls' reunion.
 In 1992, Harvington announced that it was raising funds to re-acquire no. 24 Castlebar Road so that it could re-open a co-educational nursery school.
 By the mid-1990s, Durston House, a neighbouring independent boys' school, purchased no. 26 Castlebar Road from Harvington.

 In 2010, Harvington closed its senior school, citing declining attendance due to its inability to compete with other schools offering a more varied curriculum.
-In April 2022, Harvington Prep announced that it was merging with Durston House to create a new co-educational school.
+As of September 2023, Harvington Preparatory School closed and is now known as Durston House School, a co-education Prep School for Girls and Boys aged 3-13.